-If you ever find yourself unfortunate to be trapped in your vehicle, an escape device such as Lifehammer can be used to cut your seatbelt and break a window.
-Having your escape device neatly tucked away in the trunk with your emergency kit won’t be of much use when you need it, however.
-This is a tool that should be kept in the driver-side door, center console, or at furthest away, the glove box.
+If you are unfortunate to be trapped in your vehicle, an escape device such as Lifehammer can cut your seatbelt and break a window.
+Having your escape device neatly tucked away in the trunk with your emergency kit won’t be much use when you need it, however.
+This tool should be kept in the driver-side door, center console, or at the furthest away, the glove box.

-If you are someone that doesn’t want to risk it, then you can bulk out your car emergency kit with even more goodies.
-These are tools that you hopefully won’t need to use, but when the situation arises, you will thank yourself for having them.
+If you don’t want to risk it, you can bulk out your car emergency kit with even more goodies.
+You hopefully won’t need to use these tools, but when the situation arises, you will thank yourself for having them.

 Even though you are prepared with your spare tire, lug wrench, and jack, having a can of tire inflator/sealer is sometimes the preferred solution.
-All you have to do is attach the container to the tire valve stem and let it go to work.
-This is a very temporary fix, however, so finding a replacement is a top priority.
+You must attach the container to the tire valve stem and let it go to work.
+However, this is a temporary fix, so finding a replacement is a top priority.

 Depending on where you live, winter gear may be frequently used.
-If you don’t often think about snow and ice though, you will be relieved for having the following with you when a blizzard breaks out:
+If you don’t often think about snow and ice, though, you will be relieved to have the following with you when a blizzard breaks out:

 - Ice Scraper and Deicer: Being able to see out of your windshield can prevent an emergency from happening.

-- Folding Shovel: If your car gets snowed in, a shovel will help get you back on the road.
+- Folding Shovel: A shovel will help get you back on the road if your car gets snowed in.

 - Snow Chains: In some areas, snow chains may be required to continue, such as through a mountain pass.

 If the sun is something you aren’t used to seeing where you live, then keeping some summer gear accessible is a good idea.
-Sunny days usually make for ideal driving conditions but if you suddenly find that you are squinting your eyes or on the roadside without shade the following are useful:
+Sunny days usually make for ideal driving conditions, but if you suddenly find that you are squinting your eyes or on the roadside without shade, the following are helpful:

 - Aloe Vera